Wednesday of Week 10 of Ordinary Time – First Reading

 Because of their greater numbers, Elijah told the priests of Baal to proceed first.
 They set up their bull on the altar and from morning to midday they called on Baal to send down fire while they danced from leg to leg (echoing the jibe against the Israelites “hobbling” between God and Baal).
 The ecstatic cultic dance was part of the pagan ritual intended to arouse the deity to perform some desired action.
 But nothing happened.

-Around the altar Elijah had a large trench dug large enough to hold two measures of grain.
+Around the altar, Elijah had an enormous trench dug large enough to hold two measures of grain.
 Wood was placed on top of the altar and the dismembered bull on top of that.
 He then gave instructions for four jars of water to be poured over the sacrificial victim and over the wood.
 This was done three times altogether.
 By drenching the whole structure with water, Elijah was making the subsequent happening all the more convincing.

 The coming manifestation will demonstrate:

-1. to the prophets of Baal and to Jezebel’s entourage of foreigners that there is no place for them in Israel where Yahweh is God; and
+• to the prophets of Baal and to Jezebel’s entourage of foreigners, that there is no place for them in Israel where Yahweh is God; and

 Comments Off on Wednesday of Week 10 of Ordinary Time – First Reading